Robert Walls (admiral): Naval career

 Walls returned to the United Kingdom from March 1968 for a three-year exchange with the Royal Navy.
 The posting occasioned service aboard the aircraft carrier HMS Hermes and as a training officer at the Royal Naval Air Station Yeovilton.
-He was promoted lieutenant commander in February 1971 and, returning to Australian soon thereafter, was made direction officer on HMAS Perth.
+He was promoted to lieutenant commander in February 1971 and, returning to Australian soon thereafter, was made direction officer on HMAS Perth.
 This was followed by a period as a training officer at HMAS Watson, before Walls was posted to the staff of the Flag Officer Commanding HM Australian Fleet in 1975.
 Made executive officer of the Perth in January 1977, he was promoted to commander in June that year.

 Walls' second posting to the Perth was a relatively brief one, as he was relocated to the Navy Office in Canberra for staff work from February 1978 for a period of almost four years.
 This was followed by appointment to his first ship command, the recently commissioned heavy-lift ship HMAS Tobruk, in December 1981.
 Walls' period of command was marked by Tobruk's first operational deployment.
 The ship left Brisbane on 15 February 1982 to transport eight UH-1 Iroquois helicopters of the Royal Australian Air Force, along with supporting stores, to join the Multinational Force and Observers in the Sinai Peninsula.
 On docking at Ashdod on 19 March, Tobruk became the first Australian warship to visit Israel.
 Walls and his crew arrived back in Brisbane on 30 April.Doolan 2007 In June the following year, Walls was made Commander Australian Amphibious Squadron and commanding officer of the naval base HMAS Moreton.